 What Are Types of Internal Links?

-Internal links can be categorized into two main types: Contextual Links and Structural Links, each serving unique roles in navigation, user experience, and SEO.
+Internal links can be categorized into two main types: Contextual Links and Structural Links.
+They each have a unique role in your site’s navigation, user experience, and SEO.

 Contextual Links

-Contextual links are placed within the body of the webpage content and are directly related to the surrounding text.
+Contextual links are placed within the body of a webpage and are directly related to the surrounding text.
 These links lead to additional information or resources that expand on the topic being discussed.
-Typically, they direct users to related articles, reference materials, or other relevant content on the same site.
+Typically, they direct users to related articles or other relevant content on the same site.

 Contextual links improve the reading experience by offering further reading opportunities without disrupting the user’s flow.
-From an SEO standpoint, they are valuable as they help search engines assess the relevance and depth of content on the website.
+From an SEO standpoint, they are valuable because they help search engines assess the relevance and depth of your website’s content.

 Structural Links

-Structural links are part of the site’s overall design and navigation framework.
-These include links in menus, sidebars, footers, and other elements that appear consistently across various pages of the website.
+Structural links are part of a website’s overall design and navigation framework.
+These links are found in elements that appear consistently across various pages, such as menus, sidebars, and footers.

 How To Build Smart Internal Linking

 Building smart internal links for SEO involves creating a strategic structure that improves user experience, enhances content discoverability, and helps search engines better understand your site’s hierarchy.
-Here are key steps to follow when building internal links for SEO:
+Here are the key steps to follow when building internal links for SEO.

 Identify Your Site’s Core Pillar Pages

-Begin by identifying pillar pages, central, comprehensive pages on broad topics that link to more specific related content.
-These pillar pages serve as the foundation for your site’s architecture, helping organize content around key themes.
-Pillar pages typically target broad, high-search-volume keywords rather than long-tail keywords, as they are designed to serve as entry points to a larger topic.
-Consider pillar pages as the top of your marketing funnel, designed for users who are looking for general information.
+Begin by identifying pillar pages, which are central, comprehensive pages on broad topics that link to more specific, related content.
+These pages serve as the foundation for your site’s architecture, helping organize content around key themes.
+Pillar pages typically target broad, high-search-volume keywords rather than long-tail keywords, as they are designed to be entry points to a larger topic.

 Select Effective and Relevant Anchor Text